 Balls are racked in a triangle with the 1-ball positioned at the apex of the rack, the 10-ball positioned in the middle of the rack, and the other balls placed in a random order.
-The 1-ball should be on the foot-spot and 2-ball and 3-ball on the corners.
+The 1-ball should be on the foot-spot.